Xunnamius/black-flag/docs/modules/index.md

-This function is called once towards the end of the execution of `configureProgram`, after all commands have been discovered but before any have been executed, and should apply any final configurations to the yargs instances that constitute the command line interface.
+This function is called once towards the end of the execution of `configureProgram`, after all commands have been discovered but before any have been executed, and should apply any final configurations to the programs that constitute the command line interface.

 All commands and sub-commands known to Black Flag are available in the [ExecutionContext.commands](index.md#commands) map, which can be accessed from the